-With many years of training experience on CELTA, DELTA and ESOL Diplomas, I am also available for shorter, 60-90 minute talks or workshops, or half day or full day in-service training, and plenaries or keynote talks.
+With many years of training experience on CELTA, DELTA and ESOL Diplomas, and as an international speaker, I am available for 60-90 minute talks or workshops, or half day or full day in-service training, and plenaries or keynote talks.

 The list below is not exhaustive, so if there is are any blog posts on the site which interest you , which you think might make the basis of a training session at your institution, do please get in touch.
 You can contact me from the main page of the site.

 “Rachael provided an extremely interesting and engaging plenary session on the features of connected speech and its implications in the classroom.
 Feedback from conference delegates was positive and everyone left the session feeling inspired to integrate more pronunciation work into their lessons”

 ”A very entertaining and useful session.
 The ideas and resources were so well presented.
 The speaker was very sensitive to our needs and was very respectful.
 I look forward to trying out these ideas.”

 Attendee at Living Learning English Conference, Bristol, 2016 (more feedback available on request)

 ”Rachael demonstrated a high level of professional expertise which resonated both with experienced practitioners and newly qualified staff.
 There was a good blend of practical teaching ideas, reminders of the principles behind these and moments of insight into what we are asking our learners to do.
 We are still going back to the resources on her website some time after the training day.”